 Day 5 and 6: Havelock Island, government and private ferries operate from Port Blair to Havelock.
 Ships / Ferry start from Phoenix Bay Jetty in Port Blair at 6 am, 11 am and 2 pm.
 Speedboats take 2.5 hours while the slower one takes 4 hours to reach Havelock.
 The one that goes via Neil Island takes an hour more.
 The private ferry service of M. V. Markruzz offers a faster service reaching the destination in 1.5 hours.
 Prior booking of tickets is advisable.
 Tickets are available online or through an agent or the Hotel.
 There are also helicopter services available from Port Blair to Havelock.
 The timing changes depending on the season, weather condition and other factors.
 One can extend another day in the itinerary to cover the Neil Island along with this.

-Day 7: Baratang and Limestone Cave: Baratang can be reached through Government Busses, private Bus or hiring private Bus.
+Day 7: Baratang and Limestone Cave: Baratang can be reached through Government Busses, Private Bus or hiring private Bus.
 One has to start very early to be a part of the first convoy so as to complete the trip in a day.
-The convoy moves through the Andaman Trunk Road within the forest area where one can even spot Jarwas.
+The convoy moves through the Andaman Trunk Road within the forest area where one can even spot Jarawas.
 Stopping the vehicle, interacting, offering them food or other items, clicking pictures are strictly forbidden.
 Punishment ranges from fine to imprisonment.
 On reaching Middle Strait, one has to cross a creek on a vehicle ferry to reach Baratang.
 Here speed boats are available to take you to the Limestone Caves.
 From Baratang jetty other vehicles are available on a sharing basis for the Mud Volcano.
 Parrot Island can be reached by dinghy boat from Baratang Jetty.
 The speciality of this island is watching the parakeets returning to the island during sunset.
 One has to make a night halt here to experience this.
-Upon extending the stay here for two more days one can cover Diglipur and Mayabunder too.
+Upon extending the stay here for two more days one can cover Rangat, Diglipur, Ross and Smith Islands and Mayabunder too.

 Day 8: Mt.
 Harriet, ferry services are available from Chatham Jetty, Port Blair to Bamboo flat to reach here.
 It is also connected through road via Sippighat and Chouldhari, but this takes more than an hour time.